MicrosoftDocs/microsoft-365-docs/microsoft-365/archive/archive-setup.md

 ### Licensing

-Before you can use Microsoft 365 Archive, you must first link your Azure subscription in [Syntex pay-as-you-go](/microsoft-365/syntex/syntex-azure-billing).
+Before you can use Microsoft 365 Archive, you must first link your Azure subscription in [Microsoft Syntex pay-as-you-go](/microsoft-365/syntex/syntex-azure-billing).
 Microsoft 365 Archive is billed based on the number of gigabytes (GB) archived and number of gigabytes (GB) reactivated.
 For more information about pricing, see [Pricing model](archive-pricing.md).

-To set up pay-as-you-go billing, see [Configure Microsoft Syntex for pay-as-you-go billing at Syntex billing](/microsoft-365/syntex/syntex-azure-billing).
+To set up pay-as-you-go billing, see [Configure Microsoft Syntex for pay-as-you-go billing at Microsoft Syntex billing](/microsoft-365/syntex/syntex-azure-billing).

 > [!NOTE]
 > Currently in Microsoft 365 Archive, you are not able to set up pay-as-you-go billing for two regions: US_West or Canada_East.